ikreymer/cc-index-server/README.md

 # Common Crawl Index Server

-This project is a deployment of the [pywb](https://github.com/ikreymer/pywb) web archive replay and index server to provide an index query mechanism for datasets provided by [CommonCrawl](https://commoncrawl.org)
+This project is a deployment of the [pywb](https://github.com/ikreymer/pywb) web archive replay and index server to provide an index query mechanism for datasets provided by [Common Crawl](https://commoncrawl.org)

 ## Usage & Installation
 To run locally, please install with `pip install -r requirements.txt`

-CommonCrawl stores data on Amazon S3 and the index is publicly accessible from S3.
+Common Crawl stores data on Amazon S3 and the index is publicly accessible from S3.

 Currently, individual indexes for each crawl can be accessed under: `s3://commoncrawl/cc-index/collections/[CC-MAIN-YYYY-WW]`